-115. After a series of meetings held between the Secretary to Prime Minister's office as well as the Ministry of Water Resources, a detailed note dated 15 January 1987 was prepared by Mrs Otima Bordia, Additional Secretary to the Prime Minister.
-The notes opened by saying that Narmada Sagar and Sardar Sarovar multipurpose projects have been pending approval for a considerable amount of time.
+85. After a series of meetings held between the Secretary to Prime Minister's office as well as the Ministry of Water Resources, a detailed note dated 15th January, 1987 was prepared by Mrs. Otima Bordia, Additional Secretary to the Prime Minister.
+The notes opened by saying that Narmada Sagar and Sardar Sarovar multipurpose projects have been pending approval of the Government of India for a considerable amount of time.
 The States of Madhya Pradesh and Gujarat have been particularly concerned and have been pressing for their clearance.
 The main issues of environmental concern related to the rehabilitation of the affected population, compensatory afforestation, treatment of the catchment area, command area development, pertaining particularly to drainage, water logging and salinity.
 The said note mentioned that the Department of Environment and Forests had sent a note with the approval of the Minister for Environment and Forests and had recommended conditional approval to the Narmada Sagar and Sardar Sarovar Projects subject to three conditions:

-- i.
-Review of design parameters to examine the feasibility of modifying the height of the dam; - ii.
-Preparation in due time, detailed and satisfactory plans for rehabilitation, catchment area treatment, compensatory afforestation and command area development;

-iii.
-Setting up of Narmada Management Authority with adequate power and teeth to ensure that environmental management plans are implemented pari passu with engineering and other works.
+- i) Review of design parameters to examine the feasibility of modifying the height of the dam; - ii) Preparation in due time, detailed and satisfactory plans for rehabilitation, catchment area treatment, compensatory afforestation and command area development; - iii) Setting up of Narmada Management Authority with adequate powers and teeth to ensure that environmental management plans are implemented pari passu with engineering and other works.

-116. It is further stated in the note that the Ministry of Water and the State Governments had no difficulty in accepting conditions (ii) and (iii).
-With regard to review of design parameters and dam height, the Ministry of Water Resources had examined the same after taking into consideration the comments of the Central Water Commission and concluded that the reduction of the FRL of the Narmada Sagar Project would not be worthwhile.
-The Secretary to the Prime Minister had discussed the matter with the Secretary, Ministry of Water Resources and Secretary, Ministry of Environment and Forests and it was agreed that the recommendation of the Ministry of Environment and Forests of giving clearance on the condition that items (ii) and (iii) referred to hereinabove be accepted.
+86. It is further stated in the note that the Ministry of Water Resources and the State Governments had no difficulty in accepting conditions (ii) and (iii).
+With regard to review of design parameters and dam height, the Ministry of Water Resources had examined the same after taking into consideration the comments of the Central Water Commission and concluded that the reduction of the FRL of the Narmada Sagar project would not be worthwhile.
+The Secretary to the Prime Minister had discussed the matter with the Secretary, Ministry of Water Resources and Secretary, Ministry of Environment and Forests and it was agreed that the recommendation of the Minister of Environment and Forests of giving clearance on the condition that items (ii) and (iii) referred to hereinabove be accepted.
 The note also stated that in view of the technical report, reduction in the dam height did not appear to be feasible.
-This note of Mrs Otima Bordia recommended that the Prime Minister's approval was sought on giving conditional clearance.
-On this note, Mrs Seria Grewal, Secretary to the Prime Minister noted as follows:
+This note of Mrs. Otima Bordia recommended that the Prime Minister's approval was sought on giving conditional clearance.
+On this note, Mrs. Serla Grewal, Secretary to the Prime Minister noted as follows:

-Proposal at Paragraph 17 may kindly be approved.
-This project has been pending clearance of the last 7 years and both the Chief Ministers of Gujarat and Madhya Pradesh are keenly awaiting the clearance of the same.
-The agency, which is proposed to be set up to monitor the implementation of this project, will fully take care of the environmental degradation about which PM was concerned.
-The Ministry of Environment and Forests have recommended clearance of this project subject to conditions which will take care of PM's apprehensions.
-I shall request Secretary, Water Resources, who will be Chairman of the Monitoring Agency, to see that no violation of any sort takes place and PM's office will be kept informed of the progress of this project every quarter.
-The matter is urgent as last week C.M.
-Gujarat had requested for green signal to be given to him before 20 January.

-PM may kindly approve.
+Proposal at para 17 may kindly be approved.
+This project has been pending clearance for the last 7 years and both the C.Ms, of Gujarat and Madhya Pradesh are keenly awaiting the clearance of the same.
+The agency, which is proposed to be set up to monitor the implementation of this project, will fully take care of the environmental degradation about which P.M. was concerned.
+The Ministry of Environment and Forests have recommended clearance of this project subject to conditions which will take care of P.M's apprehensions.
+I shall request Secretary, Water Resources, who will be Chairman of the Monitoring Agency, to see that no violation of any sort takes place and P.M's office will be kept informed of the progress of this project every quarter.
+The matter is urgent as last week CM.
+Gujarat had requested for green signal to be given to him before 20th January.
+P.M. may kindly approve.

-The Prime Minister Shri Rajiv Gandhi, instead of giving the approval, made the following note: 'Perhaps this is a good time to try for a River Valley Authority.
-Discuss.'
+The Prime Minister Shri Rajiv Gandhi, instead of giving the approval, made the following note:

+Perhaps this is a good time to try for a River Valley Authority.
+Discuss